Contrary to popular belief, we are not entirely introverted or extroverted.

 As humans, we are art and science combined.
-Art is unique self-expression where science is biological hardwiring.
+Art is unique self-expression, whereas science is biological hardwiring.
 Introverted extroverts have the proper balance for building a prosperous life as they become comfortable in their creativity.

 To speak sparingly and measurably allows for strategic communications.
 Being verbose is draining and often exhausts everyone involved with limited benefits.
-Introverted extroverts listen to learn, which consistently puts an educational spin on the communication process.
+Introverted extroverts listen to learn, consistently putting an educational spin on communication.

 By choosing the members of your inner circle based on value, you reserve your energy for meeting goals that serve your interest.
 Mere people collecting is antithetical to exponentially growing your success because it distorts focused energy.
 Introverted extroverts focus and direct their energy to hit their target.